muratk3n/thirdwave/en/README.md

 ---

 "The Parliamenterian" is an excuse..
-The votes werent there for 15MW, and WH didn't want to spend pol capital, that's why it's dead.
+The votes werent there for 15MW, and WH didn't want to spend pol capital on it, that's why it's dead.

 ---